 The junior division has increased to six teams with the return of Ivy from a leave of absence last season and a new entry from Orangeville.

 Rob Perkins was elected vice president.
 Jesse McIntyre will be the president with Tyler Linger moving to past president.
 Scott Anderson and Dan Gowan were elected to secretary and treasurer respectively.
 Gowan will be serving his 34th year in the position with Anderson in his 12th.
 Peter Kinghan was acclaimed as the statistician.

 The annual general meeting and 2017 awards presentation for the North Dufferin Baseball League will be held March 11 at the Lisle Legion.

 League membership, players, and fans are invited to an awards ceremony recognizing individual and team accomplishments from last year starting at 12 Noon.

-At 1 p.m. the first meeting of the year will be held to elect executive positions, confirm membership, and review by-laws.
+At 1 p.m. the first meeting of the year will be held to confirm teams participating in the upcoming season and elect the executive.

 The North Dufferin league offers a junior and senior division with teams from Dufferin and Simcoe Counties and York and Peel Regions.
 Senior or junior teams wishing to participate in the upcoming season must be present for the meeting.